Estonia is the most suitable jurisdiction

 to launch a crypto-project

-On November 27, 2017, on the basis of Directive No. 2015/849 of the European Parliament and of the Council, a new Law on the Prevention of Money Laundering and the Financing of Terrorism entered into force in the Republic of Estonia, which allows companies to legally provide customers with services of exchange, transfer and storage of crypto and virtual currencies based on the following licenses:
+Directive No. 2015/849 was enacted on November 27, 2017 by the European Parliament and Council.
+In the Republic of Estonia, a new Law on the Prevention of Money Laundering and the Financing of Terrorism entered into force on November 27, 2017.
+The following licenses allow companies to provide the exchange, transfer, and storage of crypto and virtual currencies legally:

-- License of the virtual currency wallet service provider
+- The license of the company that provides virtual currency wallet services

 |Requirements||License VFA Class 4 in Malta||FinTech License in Switzerland||DLT Provider License in Gibraltar||Single Cryptocurrency License in Estonia|